 I went up one aisle and down another.
-Never looked or touched anything.
+At no time did I ever look at or touch anything.
 I couldn’t do it.
-Got him up out of the cart, with crap everywhere, him screaming, and my flushed and irritated.
+I got H up out of the cart, with crap everywhere, him screaming, and I was flushed and irritated.
 As I walked out the door, the checkout girl asked to frisk me and check my purse.

 Anger ensued.
-I just looked at her and said I didn’t even look at anything and did she want to smell him or check his crappy diaper or the poop that was smeared all over me?
-She checked my purse and said I was fine.
-I told her in the morning, she would not be fine because I would be back to talk to her manager.
+I just looked at her.
+In the store, I didn’t even look at anything.
+Did she want to smell him?
+What about checking his crappy diaper?
+Oh, there is the poop that was smeared all over me.
+She checked my purse and said I was okay.
+I told her in the morning that she would not be okay because I would be back to talk to her manager.

-Sure enough, I went back the next morning but my temper had settled.
-I told the manager what had happened and she was mortified.
-She asked me not to call the corporate office and she would handle that young lady.
+Sure enough, I returned the following day, but my temper had settled.
+I told the manager what had happened, and she was mortified.
+She asked me not to call the corporate office and that she would handle that young lady.
 I asked her to please not fire her because she was young and probably needed the job.
-Luckily, she didn’t though that is what she wanted to do.
+Luckily, she didn’t though that was what she wanted to do.
 Crisis averted.

-I am going to keep these pictures larger so I can see what is in them.
-This is directly to the right after you walk into the door.
-That table has papers for the person to fill out to give to Mr. Schwartz.
+I will keep these pictures larger so I can see what is in them.
+This is direct to the right after you walk into the door.
+That table has papers for the person to fill out to give to Reuben Schwartz.
 On the other side of the desk is the hallway to his office.

 That giant shelf is across from the tables in the first picture.
-This is where they keep some of their homemade goodies that you can buy.
-Behind this shelf, is another wall and it has tables set up with more homemade goodies.
-All the way to the back is the room where they keep all the herbs and supplements.
-If it is super busy, someone sits at the desk you see straight ahead and there are 2 other desks to the left.
+This is where they keep some homemade goodies you can buy.
+Behind this shelf is another wall with tables set up with more homemade goodies.
+To the back is the room where they keep all the herbs and supplements.
+If it is super busy, someone sits at the desk you see straight ahead, and there are two other desks to the left.
 This place can get packed quickly.

 Peering Out the Window